reiver/guide-research-interviewing/README.md

 ## Phase 5

+Once you are done all that, there is another question for you to ask them —

+> **What question should I have asked you, but didn't?**

+You can only ask this question at the end of the interview.
+It won't work at the beginning.

+You've been talking to them for a while.
+They probably had some thoughts on things they might have thought would be useful for you to know, but the conversation just didn't go that way, and a good time never came up for them to mention it.

+You are giving them a chance to mention it by asking them this question.

+**Take _lots and lots_ of notes on what they say.**

+Also, you can ask this question more than once.

+For example, if you ask that once, and then give you an answer, you can then ask:

+> **What _other_ question should have I asked you, but didn't?**

+You can keep repeating that until they have no more questions.

 ## Phase 6

 At the very end of your interview, after you have asked _all_ those _questions_, and taken _lots and lots_ of _notes_, you need to ask another question —

-> Who else should I talk to?
+> **Who else should I talk to?**

-> Who else would you recommend?
+> **Who else would you recommend?**

-> Are there a few other people you would recommend I talk to?
+> **Are there a few other people you would recommend I talk to?**

 This person you just interviewed probably knows other people in that field in that industry, in that market.

 They very likely could recommend other people for you to talk to.

-If they give you a list of other people, **write the names of those people down**.
+If they give you a list of other people, **write the names of those people down** (and any other information interviewee provides you).

 And then ask:

-> Could you introduce me to them?
+> **Could you introduce me to them?**

 It is usually much easier to get someone to talk to you, if someone they know introduces you to them.